Grand theatre with wooden seats faces a stage and piano—perfect for Salzburg Easter Festival performances.

 Salzburg Easter Festival

-The Easter Festival, one of the most interesting and best classical music festivals worldwide, will take place from 1st of April to 10th of April 2023.
+The Easter Festival, one of the most interesting and best classical music festivals worldwide, takes place for the fourth time under Artistic Director Nikolaus Bachler from 27.
+March to 6.
+April 2026.

-At the beginning of April, Salzburg is transformed into the classical music meeting place for music lovers.
-The Salzburg Easter Festival, one of the most attractive and best classical music festivals in the world, will take place from April 1st to 10th, 2023.
+In the Holy Week Salzburg is transformed into the classical music meeting place for music lovers.
+The Salzburg Easter Festival, one of the most attractive and best classical music festivals in the world, takesplace from 27.
+March to 6.
+April 2026.
 Here you will find all details about the Easter Festival.

 Here you will find all details on the current programme of the Easter Festival: www.osterfestspiele-salzburg.at